eberhab/m20/floppies_and_modern_controllers.md

 ## TODOs

-- [ ] What is the "tpi=48" parameter in the original approach?
 - [ ] Can the original M20 boot a floppy with a replaced track0 from a random image?
 - [ ] Can the original M20 boot images which do not work in mame? (cpm8k?)
 - [ ] Provide Feedback [here](https://gist.github.com/jandelgado/88962932896127dcabbe251f996e790e), [here](https://github.com/keirf/greaseweazle/issues/143) and [here](https://github.com/keirf/greaseweazle/issues/261)